Bakemonogatari (manga): Publication

-Bakemonogatari is illustrated by Oh! great, based on the Monogatari light novel series written by Nisio Isin.
+Bakemonogatari is illustrated by Oh! great, based on the light novel series Monogatari written by Nisio Isin.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from March 14, 2018, to March 15, 2023.
 Kodansha collected its chapters into individual tankōbon volumes.
 The first volume was released on June 15, 2018.
-Special editions of the volumes each contain a short prose story by Nisio Isin and other bonuses, with the first volume including a short manga titled "Bake 'mono' gatari" (化“者”語) (Note: The title is spelled with the kanji character 者 (mono) meaning "person", rather than the character 物 (mono) meaning "thing", as used in the title of the Bakemonogatari (化物語) novel.) by Oh! great.
+Special editions of the volumes each contain a short prose story by Nisio Isin and other bonuses, with the first volume including a short manga titled (化"者"語, "Bake 'mono' gatari") (Note: The title is spelled with the kanji character 者 (mono) meaning "person", rather than the character 物 (mono) meaning "thing", as used in the title of the Bakemonogatari (化物語) novel.) by Oh! great.
 The 22nd and last volume was released on May 17, 2023.

 In North America, Vertical announced the English release of the manga in March 2019.
 The first volume was released on October 1, 2019, and the last on August 20, 2024.

 A preview video for the manga adaptation, produced by Shaft, was shown to visitors of the Oh!
-Great Exhibition from August 14–31, 2021, and then released on February 17, 2022, alongside the 16th volume of the manga.
+Great Exhibition (August 14–31, 2021), and then released on February 17, 2022, alongside the 16th volume of the manga.